richardvenneman/trestle-active_storage/README.md

 > [ActiveStorage](https://github.com/rails/rails/tree/master/activestorage) integration plugin for the Trestle admin framework

-**NOTE: This plugin is currently in development, this is a pre-release.**

 ## Usage

 Define the active storage fields in your Trestle resource and use the `active_storage_field` field type: